sezito2/Justice-Centered-Data-Design/src/02-Why-Stats/03-freq-dist-EDA.md

 ## E1.
 Attach the data

-Let's attach and render the data out to the page, so we can reference it, when needed.
+Let's attach and render the dataset CSV file called `nc_absentee_mail_2024_no_dropped_dupes.csv` out to the page, so we can reference it, when needed.

 Let's assign the attached data to a constant variable called `ncVotersAll`.